First Week of Testosterone Replacement Therapy: My Experience with TRT Injections and Early Results

 Tomorrow I will inject myself with a second dose of Testosterone Cypionate.
 Last week Thursday was my first dose.
-As a TLDR, needles suck, I didn’t experience any major side effects other than a bit of pain and itching.
+As a summary, needles are unpleasant, but I did not experience any major side effects other than some pain and itching.

-After years of trying to raise my testosterone naturally, through diet, training, supplements, and so on.
-I have finally accepted that perhaps I do need some medical help.
-I really didn’t want to become a prisoner of lifelong therapies, and I definitely didn’t want to have anything to do with injections.
-Anyone who knows me well knows that I have been horrified of needles since childhood, the thought of having to self-administer an injection in my stomach made me want to puke.
+After years of trying to raise my testosterone naturally through diet, training, supplements, and other methods, I have accepted that medical help may be necessary.
+I was hesitant to start lifelong therapies and especially reluctant to use injections.
+Anyone who knows me well knows I have been uncomfortable with needles since childhood, and the thought of injecting myself in the stomach was challenging.

 Be the first to comment